Student Research Analysts

 Research Analysts collect and analyze data from corporate annual reports and filings, biographical directories, and major financial databases, including CRSP and Compustat.

 Applicants must have a familiarity with and interest in business and finance topics.
 Economics, math, and computer science majors are encouraged to apply.
-Pay is competitive and students work between 4 and 8 hours per week during the academic year and between 30 and 40 hours per week during the summer.
+Pay is competitive and students work between 6 and 10 hours per week during the academic year.
+Summer RAs are hired at the end of the spring semester and work approximately 37.5 hours per week during the summer.